-The Office for Students (OfS) published some guidance on April 11th 2018 for students who have been affected by the recent academic strikes and would like to know what they can do.
+The Office for Students (OfS) published some guidance on 1st November 2019 for students who have been affected by the academic strikes and would like to know what they can do.
 We have summarised the guidance below, but if you would like more information, please visit their website here.

 For further details and information on the industrial action and events that have occurred so far, please visit our UCU FAQ section.

-If you have had or will have your studies disrupted in any way by the industrial action, then you should contact your university in the first instance to discuss whether it is possible to make up for any lost teaching, and whether any other loss of services and support can be rearranged so as to minimise the strike’s impact on your studies.
+If you have had or will have your studies disrupted in any way by the industrial action, then you should contact the university in the first instance to discuss whether it is possible to make up for any lost teaching, and whether any other loss of services and support can be rearranged so as to mitigate the strike’s impact on your studies.

 “Exceptional personal circumstances, outside your control, that have prevented you from either acquiring or demonstrating the skills, knowledge or competencies required to meet the learning outcomes associated with an assessment that contributes to the qualification for which you are studying notwithstanding your best efforts, in consultation with your department/school and College, to mitigate those circumstances.”